-

 Dealer-related Information in Vermont

 The Department of Motor Vehicles (DMV) rates as your best source for dealer information.
-You can call the DMV at (802) 828-2000 or wander through its website.
-It does a solid job of keeping dealers informed of new law changes that might have a bearing on how they operate.
+You can call the DMV at (802) 828-2000 or check out the Dealer Permit and Licensing page.

 Dealership License Renewals